Our Partnership with Programa Jucumari

 Women’s Sustainable Weaving Program

-In the early stages of Programa Jucumari, women advocated for supporting textile production by artisans in the community.
+In the early stages of Programa Jucumari, women advocated for supporting sustainable livelihoods through textile production by artisans in the community.
 This sparked the launch of a pilot initiative aimed at boosting sales of handcrafted textiles, not only to bolster the local economy but also to champion species conservation efforts.
 With initial success in sales and plans to increase prices to direct profits toward conservation, the project is gaining momentum.
 Beyond its economic impact, the initiative has forged strong bonds between women, leading to regular gatherings where we delve into topics like weaving, environmental issues, wildlife, and the beloved Andean bear.
 These discussions have revealed the complexities of species conservation and the importance of community involvement.
 While we’ve made strides in mitigating bear-human conflict, addressing direct threats to the species and minimizing bear attacks on livestock remain our key priorities.
 In collaboration with Programa Jucumari, our vision is to empower local women weavers as conservation leaders, driving community-led efforts to reduce conflict and expand the textile initiative across the region.
 With solid agreements secured with both the Municipal Government and the Corral Pampa Community, we’re fostering positive relationships and paving the way for lasting change.

 Protecting the Andean Bear from Bolivia to Colombia